In this post, you will learn how to quickly add Expires and Cache-control headers to your WordPress Bitnami installation.

 Checking existing headers

-Before diving into this tutorial, you should check your website for existing Expires and Cache-control headers.
-To do this, run a test for your domain at GTMetrix.com.After running a performance report for my domain on GTMetrix.com, it was clear that my server did not have Expires/Cache-control headers configured, as the test responded with a failing grade.
+Before starting into this tutorial, you should check details in your website for existing Expires and Cache-control headers properly.
+To do this, run a test for your domain at GTMetrix.com.After running a performance report for my domain on GTMetrix.com, it was clear that my server did not have Cache-control headers installed, as the test responded with a failing grade.

 Before getting started with this tutorial, you should have already installed the Bitnami WordPress (LAMP) stack on Google Cloud.
 If you haven’t yet done this, check out the following tutorials for instructions on how to install the Bitnami WordPress stack on Google Cloud.